Reading Specialist Endorsement Coursework

 This course focuses on how early language practices and environment from Brit to age five impact how a child learns to read and write.
 Theories of language development, cognition and learning will be highlighted along with study and application of various systems of language to the reading and writing processes.
 Course objectives include teaching phonemic awareness and phonics with an emphasis on speech production, teaching writing along with reading through children's literature, understanding early literacy assessment tools, utilizing a variety of instructional groupings, and creating lifelong readers by focusing on story, vocabulary and comprehension.
 Special attention will be given to literacy acquisition for students from a wide range of cultural, linguistic and social backgrounds.
 Course objectives and topics and aligned with Tennessee reading specialist standards and the International Reading Association's standards for reading processionals (2010).

-Diagnosis and Remediation of Reading Difficulties (EG 5773)
+EG 5773 Diagnosis and Remediation of Reading Difficulties (3)

 The student will gain an understanding of the nature and multiple causes of reading difficulties and appropriate selection, use and interpretation of formal and teacher-developed assessment tools to report, evaluate and modify instruction for successful learning.
 The student will learn to communicate assessment data to family an other stakeholders in an effective manner that helps to promote positive literacy connections between the home and school.
 This course requires a field experience in reading intervention.